-- A: The Missouri Secretary of State’s office is partnering with businesses, academic institutions and civic and labor groups around the state to help local election authorities recruit additional poll workers for the 2020 elections.
-Democracy is on the Line - Be A Poll Worker allows you to sign up via the Internet to become a poll worker.
+- A: The Missouri Secretary of State’s office is partnering with businesses, academic institutions and civic and labor groups around the state to help local election authorities recruit additional poll workers for the 2022 elections.
+Sign up to be a Poll Worker allows you to sign up via the Internet to become a poll worker.
 Your contact information will then be forwarded to your local election authority.
 By filling out this form, you are simply expressing your interest in becoming a poll worker.
 Filling out this form does not commit you to serving.
 After the county clerk or election board receives your contact information, they will contact you directly about serving as a poll worker.

 - Q: What does a poll worker or election judge do?

 - A: Poll workers and election judges staff polling places on Election Day.
 They are the citizens who help ensure the voting process goes smoothly.
 Poll workers check in registered voters, answer questions and make sure that everyone who is eligible is given the opportunity to vote.
 Recent changes in voting equipment and new federal and state laws make it more important than ever to have well-trained, knowledgeable poll workers helping run our elections to give voters confidence in the elections process.

 - Q: Are poll workers and elections judges paid?/span>

 - A: Yes, each local election authority determines the amount they pay their poll workers.
 In Missouri, pay ranges from approximately $64 to $100 per day.
 Most jurisdictions also have money allotted for attending training sessions as well.

 - Q: Are poll workers and election judges required to declare a political party?

 - A: Election judges are required to declare a political party.
 State law requires that each polling place be staffed by at least two Republican and two Democratic election judges.
 Your local election authority must fulfill the requirement for judges from the major political parties before unaffiliated judges can be considered.